 A donation to the City College Food Pantry from City College alum and Columbia University grad, Friend of Downtown member, Michael Taylor.
 He came with a colleague and donated two carts of food from his San Diego business called NWB Environmental Services, LLC.
 The student in the image, center, is Small Business Entrepreneurship Program intern Lisa.

 For many local community college students, homelessness and hunger are real challenges.
-To assist students in the San Diego Community College District, San Diego City College, Mesa College, Miramar College, and San Diego Continuing Education are collaborating with local nonprofits, local government, and service agencies to assist students in need.
+That’s why San Diego City College, Mesa College, Miramar College, and Continuing Education are collaborating with nonprofits and local government to assist students in need.

 Students interested in receiving support are encouraged to visit the counseling office at any SDCCD campus location.
 For more information visit our Student Support page online.